JohnTerragnoli/ECE383_Lab03/README.md

 ########################################################
 ```

-I saved the file and moved onto the .mhs file.
+**.mhs** I saved the file and moved onto the .mhs file.
 Technically this should update on it's own, but I clicked the "rescan user repositories" and checked the .mhs just in case.
 It appears to have updated correctly on its own.

-Next I moved onto the .ucf file, which was largely copied from lab2.
+**.ucf** Next I moved onto the .ucf file, which was largely copied from lab2.
 The following lines of code were added to the .ucf file:

 ```
 NET "BIT_CLK" LOC = L13;